Corporate Taxes by State – A Complete Rundown

 Arizona Corporate Tax Rate

 Arizona is another US jurisdiction that prides itself on low corporate income tax rates by state.
-The Grand Canyon State has a flat business income tax of 4.9% since December 2016.
-This means that companies in its territory pay combined corporate tax of 25.9%.
+The Grand Canyon State has had a flat business income tax of 4.9% since December 2016.
+This means that companies in its territory pay a combined corporate tax of 24.9%.

 It’s important to mention that Arizona imposes a transaction privilege tax of 5.6%, plus counties apply additional country excise tax, too.